 - Plan your logistics and fulfillment: Consider how you will handle the logistics of shipping and handling orders.
 Will you handle fulfillment in-house or outsource it to a third party?

-- Create a marketing strategy: Develop a marketing strategy that will help you to reach your target market and drive sales.
+- Create a marketing strategy: Develop a marketing strategy that will help you reach your target market and drive sales.
 This can include tactics such as search engine optimization, social media marketing, email marketing, and affiliate marketing.

 - Be aware of legal compliance: Be aware of the legal requirements for eCommerce businesses such as sales tax, data protection, and consumer rights.
 Make sure your business is compliant with all relevant laws and regulations.